Convention Classes in Our Studio

-Fusion classes are taught by guest choreographers as instructors, here are a few of the guest teachers from the previous sessions.
-Chantel Aguirre, Nick Bass, Matt Cady, Dee Caspary, JoAnn Cusmano, Merissa Gassel, Lauren Gaul, Jess Hendricks, Jason Janas, Michael Keefe, Blake McGrath, Ricky Palamino, Samantha Shelton, Katie Wiley and many more!
+Fusion Too (or Fusion II, or Fusion Two) is a dance intensive hosted at Juliana's studio bringing outside choreographers to Southeast Michigan.
+While JAOD dancers have requirements to attend, this weekend intensive is open to all dancers.
+Fusion Too guest choreographers from previous sessions include: Chantel Aguirre, Jason Ambrose, Nick Bass, Matt Cady, Dee Caspary, JoAnn Cusmano, Merissa Gassel, Lauren Gaul, Jess Hendricks, Chris Jacobsen, Jason Janas, Michael Keefe, Blake McGrath, Ricky Palamino, Casey Quinn, Samantha Shelton, Katie Wiley and many more!